Skip to content

 Airway Geometry Bougie & Tube Introducer Lead

 Dr. Runnels is the founder, inventor, and driving force behind Through The Cords.
 He is an Associate Professor of Anesthesiology at the University of Utah.
 He was fellowship-trained as a cardiothoracic anesthesiologist at Cambridge University in the UK and has extensive experience in difficult airway management in both high-resource and low-resource settings.
 In 2015, he returned to his practice at the University of Utah after a three-year sabbatical teaching in Africa.
-He spent one year in Guinea on the surgical hospital ship Africa Mercy and two years as faculty at the National University of Rwanda.
-He is focused on decreasing the costs of and simplifying difficult airway management with the long term goal of increasing access to surgical care in developing countries.
+He is focused on reducing the costs and simplifying difficult airway management.

 Oliver Panzer MD (critical care)